willardharris/balena-ads-b/README.md

  20. The configuration will now be submitted, and you are redirected back to the terminal.
  21. At the prompt, type `cat /etc/fr24feed.ini`.
 Your Flightradar24 settings will be displayed.
  22. Find the line starting with `fr24key=`, and copy the string between the quotes.
 It will look something like this: `dv4rrt2g122g7233`.
- 23. Click on the *Device Variables*-button – *Vx* in the left-hand menu.
+ 23. Click on the *Device Variables*-button in the left-hand menu.
 Add a variable named `FR24_KEY` and paste the value from the previous step, e.g. `dv4rrt2g122g7233`.
- 24. Restart the *fr24feed* application under *Services* by clicking the "cycle" icon next to the service name.
+ 24. Restart the *fr24feed* service under *Services* by clicking the "cycle" icon next to the service name.
  25. Head over to [Flightradar24's website](https://www.flightradar24.com/premium/signup) and create a new *Basic* account, using the *exact same email address* that you filled in in step 5.
  26. Shortly after your receiver starts feeding data to Flightradar24, your *Basic* account will be upgraded to their *Business* plan.
 Enjoy!